Quick Links

 Structure

-Dedicated weekly lesson taught by Miss Cussons and are structured so that students have 20 minutes independent reading time and 40 minutes directed teaching.
+Dedicated weekly lesson taught by a member of staff and are structured so that students have 20 minutes independent reading time and 40 minutes directed teaching.

 Lexia